 #6.
 CRED

 Since 2018, CRED has incentivized timely credit card bill payments with exclusive rewards.
 It has expanded into P2P lending with CRED Mint and introduced digital rent payments.
-Notably, in January 2025, CRED became the first fintech to integrate India’s central bank digital currency, the e-rupee, further advancing financial innovation.
-CRED is also expanding its ecosystem with premium financial advisory services, offering AI-based spending insights and budgeting tools.
+Also in Jan 2025, CRED became the first fintech to integrate India’s central bank digital currency, e-rupee, and is expanding its ecosystem with premium financial advisory services, AI based spending insights and budgeting tools.
 By partnering with luxury brands, CRED continues to provide exclusive deals, attracting high-credit-score users.

 #7.
 PolicyBazaar: Simplifying Insurance